Nine Mile Creek Corridor - Moving Bloomington Forward

 One of the Few Safe Places Left for Pedestrians, Dogs, and Artists

-by Jim Fisher, 5 months ago
+by Jim Fisher, almost 2 years ago

 The Nine Mile Creek Corridor has some of the steepest paved trails in the Metro Area.
 We should have learned that combining bicycles and pedestrians at the bottom of steep hills is deadly.
 The last time we paved a trail through the woods down a steep hill a woman was killed, who was a friend to many of us, as a cyclist rode down from Highwood Drive through the tunnel into Hyland.